-- 11.1 No students are allowed to have any prescribed medications in their rooms.
+- 11.1.
+No students are allowed to have any prescribed medications in their rooms unless previously authorised as described in 11.2.
 It is important that students who need to take medication at College are involved as closely as possible in the arrangements made for them.
-When making arrangements for medical care at College the following is taken into consideration: - Independent management of needs - Staff administration of medication - 11.2 Staff will assist students with their medical needs after consultation with the Nurses and the House Parents; if a boarding student.
-The Nurse/House Parents will agree the administration of medication and undertake a risk assessment as to whether a boarding student is competent to self-medicate after adequate consultation with parents/guardian/agent and student.
-The Head of Boarding will supervise these arrangements with house staff. - 11.3 For local students, all prescribed medication must be made known to the College nurse. - 11.4 No staff member should enter into individual agreements with parent/guardian or student. - 11.5 Information about an individual student's medical condition and related needs will only be disseminated to those staff required on a need to know basis in order to ensure the student's wellbeing.
+When making arrangements for medical care at College the following is taken into consideration: Independent management of needs Staff administration of medication - 11.2.
+Staff will assist students with their medical needs after consultation with the Nurses and the House Parents; if a boarding student.
+The Nurse/House Parents will agree to the administration of medication and undertake a risk assessment as to whether a boarding student is competent to self-medicate after adequate consultation with parents/guardian/agent and student.
+The Head of Boarding will supervise these arrangements with house staff. - 11.2.1.
+All prescribed medication kept in students rooms are to be kept in the locked box, and the college nurses and house parents should have access to this as requested. - 11.2.2.
+When a student has been authorised to keep their prescribed medication in their locked box in their room, they may have a maximum of 1 weeks supply at a time.
+The rest shall be kept by the houseparent in the locked drug cupboard. - 11.3.
+For home students, all prescribed medication must be made known to the College nurse. - 11.4.
+No staff member should enter into individual agreements with parent/guardian or student. - 11.5.
+Information about an individual student's medical condition and related needs will only be disseminated to those staff required on a need to know basis in order to ensure the student's wellbeing.
 For emergencies, grab sheets are available for each student.
-These are held securely in the reception area, with the DSP in the main admin office and in the staff offices in each of the College boarding sites. - 11.6 Key emergency only information can also be found on the college's management information system and this information is used for all trip risk assessments and is checked by the nurse.
-Trip leaders are given access to additional information on a scrict 'need to know' basis.
-The nurse is responsible for checking all information is as up-to-date as possible on both college systems and grab sheets. - 11.7 College staff will only assist in administering prescribed medication if, after the student has seen the college nurses and clear instruction has been given by external medical professionals such as a doctor, or psychiatrist. - 11.8 Any member of staff giving prescribed medicines to a student should observe the following procedure in cooperation with a colleague: - confirm the student's name agrees with that on the medication - check the written instructions provided by the parents or doctor - confirm the prescribed dose - check the expiry date - complete records and copy the Nurse - 11.9 Boarding staff record medication given in the prescribed medication book, which is checked weekly by the Nurses.
-The Nurses ensure this information is recorded on student's medical files.
+These are held securely in college, the boarding house and the medical centre. - 11.6.
+Key emergency only information can also be found on the college's management information system and this information is used for all trip risk assessments.
+Trip leaders are given access to additional information on a strict 'need to know' basis. - 11.7.
+College staff will only assist in administering prescribed medication if, after the student has seen the college nurses and clear instruction has been given by external medical professionals such as a doctor, or psychiatrist. - 11.8.
+Any member of staff giving prescribed medicines to a student should observe the following procedure in cooperation with a colleague: - o confirm the student's name agrees with that on the medication - check the written instructions provided by the parents or doctor

+- o confirm the prescribed dose

+- o check the expiry date

+- complete records and copy the Nurse

+- 11.9.
+Boarding staff record medication given in the prescribed medication record, which is checked monthly by the Nurses.

+- 11.10.
+If the student requires a repeat prescription, the houseparent should request this at least 7 days prior to the student's medication running out.

-12.0 Disposal of Medicines
+12. Disposal of Medicines

-- 12.1 Any medicines requiring disposal need to be disposed of at the local pharmacy.
-All medicine disposals need to be recorded in the disposal of medication log book kept by the Nurses.
+- 12.1.
+Any medicines requiring disposal need to be disposed of at the local pharmacy.
+All medicine disposals need to be recorded in the Disposal of Medication Record kept by the Nurses.
 The log needs to state the following:

-- Date
+- o Date

 - Name of medicine

 - Amount of medicine being disposed of

 - Name of chemist where medicine has been disposed

 - Signature of Disposer

-- 12.2 Sharps boxes should always be used for the disposal of needles.
+- 12.2.
+Sharps boxes should always be used for the disposal of needles.
 Sharps boxes can be obtained through the contracted hygiene services of the College and need to be disposed of through this service.
 Empty medication bottles and packets may be disposed of at the local pharmacy.